Information Storage in the Stochastic Ising Model: Introduction

-Typical models for the study of reliable data storage overlook the inherent time-dependent evolution of the system, and, in particular, the interactions between particles.
-Motivated by application based on magnetic/flash storage devices, interactions are partially accounted for by run-length limited (RLL) codes \cite{Franaszek_RLL1970,Immink_runlength1990}, which mitigate unwanted patterns.
-On top of that, a certain (stationary, with respect to the sequence of input bits) error model is adopted and governs the relation between input and output.
-Error-correcting codes are used to combat these errors.
-Maximum distance separable (MDS) codes, such as Reed-Solomon codes \cite{RS_Codes1960} (and many more), are preferable from several aspects such as their resilience to erasures.
-In this way, the storage problem is reduced to that of coding over a memoryless noisy channel.
-While the conversion to the well-understood channel coding problem is helpful, this approach fails to capture central physical phenomena concerning the system's evolution in time.
+A common approach towards magnetic storage uses run-length limited (RLL) codes \cite{Franaszek_RLL1970,Immink_runlength1990} to mitigate unwanted patterns.
+On top of that, a certain (stationary, with respect to (w.r.t.) the sequence of input bits) error model is adopted to describe the relation between written and read data.
+Error-correcting codes are used to mitigate these errors.
+Maximum distance separable (MDS) codes, such as Reed-Solomon codes \cite{RS_Codes1960}, are preferable from several aspects, e.g., their resilience to erasures.
+This approach reduces the storage problem to that of coding over a memoryless noisy channel.
+While the conversion to the well-understood channel coding problem is helpful, it does not account for physical phenomena concerning the system's evolution in time.

+Motivated to explore how temporal evolution of physical states in magnetic storage media affects their capacity, this work initiates the study of information retention in locally-interacting particle systems.
+The Ising model is adopted to describe the magnetic substance \cite{Ising_Model1925}, and the system is evolved in time via Glauber dynamics \cite{Glauber_Dynamics1963}.
+This framework, known as the \emph{stochastic Ising model} (SIM), is an idealized description of nonequilibrium ferromagnetic statistical mechanics~\cite{Friedli_Statistical_Mechanics2017}.
+The proposed storage setup is illustrated in Fig. \ref{FIG:Ising_intro}.

-We propose a new model for the study of storage in locally interacting systems, which accounts for the system's fluctuations in time.
-The time-evolution is modeled by the Glauber dynamics \cite{Glauber_Dynamics1963} for the Ising model \cite{Ising_Model1925}, also known as the \emph{stochastic Ising model} (SIM).
-This is a widely accepted model for nonequilibrium ferromagnetic statistical mechanics~\cite{Friedli_Statistical_Mechanics2017} that describes interparticle interaction in real-life substances.
-In the proposed setup (Fig. \ref{FIG:Ising_intro}), the encoder controls the initial configuration $X_0$, and the system undergoes $t$ steps of the Glauber dynamics.
-This produces the output configuration $X_t$, from which the decoder tries to recover the message.
+A graph is chosen to model the topology of the storage medium, i.e., the neighboring relations between the particles.
+A spin system at inverse temperature $\beta$ and nearest-neighbor interactions over that graph comprises the proposed model for the magnetic storage device.
+Each particle can take one of two states, spin up or down, labeled by $\pm 1$, respectively.
+The encoder controls the initial spin configuration $X_0$.
+Running $t$ steps of Glauber dynamics produces the output configuration $X_t$, from which the decoder tries to recover the written information.
 The fundamental quantity we consider is the information capacity

-The information capacity is shown to have the desired operational meaning: it characterizes (at least approximately) the number of bits that can be stored for $t$ time-units in the storage medium.
-Our main focus is to evaluate \eqref{EQ:Information_Capacity_Intro} when $t$ scales with the size of the system $n$ according to various rates.
+This quantity has the desired operational meaning, as it approximately characterizes the number of bits that can be stored in the system for $t$ time.
+Our goal is to explore how \eqref{EQ:Information_Capacity_Intro} scales when $t$ and $n$ grow together at various rates.